Projects

 JMI projects bring policymakers together with experts to generate practical policy ideas, build ongoing relationships across sectors, and deliver real impact for the public good.
 Click here to learn more about what we do.

-JMI is working with colleagues at the Department of Education and the Independent Panel to provide research and policy support to the NSW vocational education and training (VET) review.
+JMI worked with colleagues at the Department of Education and the Independent Panel to provide research and policy support to the NSW vocational education and training (VET) review.
 The NSW VET Review is a comprehensive examination of the vocational education and training sector.
 The review is focused on identifying the strengths, gaps and opportunities for improvement in skills development and training, to support our students and workforce.

 Modern slavery is one of the most complex policy challenges facing governments worldwide.
 JMI partnered with the independent NSW Anti-slavery Commissioner and his Office to bring together experts and identify the key strategic priorities for combatting modern slavery in NSW.
 This helped the Commissioner prepare his first Strategic Plan, Working together for real freedom, which offers a roadmap for tackling modern slavery during 2023-2026.